Brighton and Hove Progressive Synagogue

 Brighton and Hove Progressive Synagogue, also known as Adat Shalom Verei’ut (Congregation of Peace and Friendship), is a Liberal Jewish congregation and synagogue, located in Hove, Sussex, England, in the United Kingdom.
 The congregation was established in 1935 and As of 2016 had more than 300 members.
-Services are held weekly on Friday evenings and Saturday mornings and also at the major Jewish festivals.

 History

 Elizabeth Tikvah Sarah (Rabbi Elli Sarah) was appointed as rabbi in 2000 and is now Rabbi Emeritus, having retired in 2021.
 Danny Rich, former chief executive of Liberal Judaism, was the interim rabbi after her retirement; Gabriel Kanter-Webber took up the rabbinical post on a permanent basis from summer 2022.